Primary operations in differential cohomology: Differential Steenrod operations

 \begin{remark} It is interesting to note that our method seems conceptually much simpler than the classical construction.
 However, we emphasize the fact that the explicit construction of the higher coherence homotopies would be just as complicated as in the classical case.
 Fortunately, we will be able to use the classical construction to our advantage for the choice of homotopies. \end{remark}

 As indicated, we will need to make use of a K\"unneth-type theorem for differential cohomology.
-Although it is likely that such a theorem follows from a more general theorem for sheaf hypercohomology, this particular case does not require such machinery and we can prove the claim directly. \begin{proposition}(K\"unneth decomposition for differential cohomology) Let $X$ and $Y$ be compact manifolds.
+Although it is likely that such a theorem follows from a more general theorem for sheaf hypercohomology, this particular case does not require such machinery and we can prove the claim directly \footnote{In the journal version of this article, the formulation of the K\"unneth theorem is false.
+The correct hypothesis on $Y$ is that it is a discrete simplicial presheaf of finite type.
+We have corrected this error in the present version.} . \begin{proposition}(K\"unneth decomposition for differential cohomology) Let $X$ be a smooth manifold and let $Y={\rm disc}(Y')$, where $Y'$ is a simplicial set of finite type (only finitely many simplices in each simplicial degree).
 Then we have a natural short exact sequence

+Moreover, the sequence splits (but not naturally). \end{proposition} \theproof Let $\{U_i\}$ be a good open covers of $X$ and let $C(\{U_i\})$ be the {\v C}ech nerve of the cover.
+Since $Y={\rm disc}(Y')$ for some simplicial set $Y'$, it is cofibrant in the projective model structure on simplicial presheaves.
+Since this model category is cartesian, the product $C(\{U_i)\})\times Y$ is a projective resolution of $X\times Y$.